applied-systems-biology/mcat/src/main/resources/org/hkijena/mcat/documentation/parameter_preprocessing_cellpose_model.md

-Path to custom cellpose model for automated image segmentation.
+If a custom Cellpose model shall be used for the segmentation, specify the path to the model file here.

-The deep learning-based segmentation can be adapted by providing a custom Cellpose model file.
-Specify the path to the model here to use the custom model instead of the pretrained Cellpose model file that is included in Mcat.
+Don’t rename Cellpose model files as the name encodes important model information.